 Beyond Romance – The Italian Lakes

 On the tip of a small peninsula on the southernmost part of Italy’s largest lake, Garda, lies the spa town of Sirmione, seen as the world’s oldest holiday resort, which was frequented by Romans in the first century.
 Two thousand years on and the lake district of Northern Italy is still a favourite holiday destination for people all over the world.
-Schmooze with the Hollywood elite on elegant Lake Como, be mesmerised by majestic Lake Maggiore or be awestruck by the sheer scale of Lake Garda; the lakes have so much to offer.
+Stay at Hotel Royal Victoria and schmooze with the Hollywood elite on elegant Lake Como, live like royalty at Regina Palace on majestic Lake Maggiore or be awestruck by the sheer scale of Lake Garda; the lakes have so much to offer.

 Lake Garda is in the unique position of having lush green vineyards to the south and dramatic mountainous landscapes to the north.
 Many of the towns along the 100 miles of shoreline have a different personality, from sporty Riva to traditional Malcesine.
-One thing they all have in common though is that they offer some of the most romantic views in Italy.
-With thermal spas, Roman ruins, world-class food & wine and Italy’s largest theme park, Gardaland; this is truly a place for everybody.
+One thing they all have in common is that they offer some of the most romantic views in Italy – choose a Deluxe Room at Hotel Savoy Palace for endless blue views from your balcony.
+Hotel Gardea Soulfamily Resort is a top pick for families, as you can alternate days in the kids-welcome spa with alpine hikes and wild thrills at Italy’s largest theme park, Gardaland.
+With thermal spas, Roman ruins and world-class food and wine; this is truly a place for everybody.